Published 29 July 2021

 - Commit local changes containing migration scripts into your local Git repository.

 - Push these commits to the remote repository to share with your team.
+Note: This will push everything that has been committed if you have committed other changes outside of Redgate Change Control.

 Setting up Git